madstone0-0/MLinalg/README.md

 ## Documentation

-Documentation is generate during release build but documentation for the current release can be found [here](https://madstone0-0.github.io/MLinalg/)
+Documentation is generated during release build but documentation for the current release can be found [here](https://madstone0-0.github.io/MLinalg/)

 ---